o3de/o3de.org/content/docs/atom-guide/core-systems/rpi/pass-system/pass-template-file-spec.md

 ---
 title: "PassTemplate File Specification"
-description: "PassTemplate File Specification in the Atom Rendering Engine"
+description: "Pass Template File Specification in Atom"
-date: 2021-03-04
+date: 2021-03-09
 toc: false
-weight: 200
 ---

 This section goes over the elements of a PassTemplate (`*.pass`) file.
 Note that each element has an equivalent in C++ (refer to the API reference).